thesophiaxu/affine-web-clipper/README.md

-Obsidian Web Clipper helps you highlight and capture the web in your favorite browser.
+AFFiNE Web Clipper helps you highlight and capture the web in your favorite browser.
 Anything you save is stored as durable Markdown files that you can read offline, and preserve for the long term.

 - **[Download Web Clipper](https://obsidian.md/clipper)**
 - **[Documentation](https://help.obsidian.md/web-clipper)**